 When determining how much sleep you need per night, your individual age, health situation, and lifestyle are some factors that determine your recommended amount.
 The National Sleep Foundation points out that it’s important to understand where you fall on the sleep needs spectrum by age, and to also take into consideration what’s affecting the quality and duration of your sleep.
 After all, 8 hours of poor sleep may not prove to be any more beneficial than 7 hours of uninterrupted sleep.

 If you’re ready to revamp your relationship with sleep, we’re here to help.
-In this article, we’ll go over how much sleep you need by breaking it down by age, so everyone in your household can get enough shut-eye.
+In this article, we’ll go over how much sleep you need by breaking it down by age and answer questions like “is six hours of sleep enough?” so everyone in your household can get enough shut-eye.

 How Many Hours of Sleep is Enough?